Updated: 17 April 2020 17:24

 We have therefore drafted these Guidelines to allow some leniency with respect to limited commercial activity as outlined below.
 They don't form part of the Policies but they exist because we currently think it is a good idea to let some of these things happen.
 Please note that we reserve the right to change our mind at any time (such as if people start to take advantage of our good intentions) and to update these Guidelines.
 So please don't count on these Guidelines always being here or in the specific form they are right now.

 We also want to make it clear that these Guidelines are for the community of Minecraft players and fans.
 They do not authorize commercial companies, corporate brands, advertising agencies, non-profits, or governments to use or exploit Minecraft for promoting products or services unrelated to Minecraft.
-See below for more detail in the section, “Building Promotions into Minecraft.”
+See below for more detail in the section, “Constructed Promotions in Minecraft.”